 For students signing up:

 There will be an assessment in the first session!
 But don’t worry – nothing heavy, just part of a getting-to-know-each other activity.
-You will be asked to email or upload to the course forum a short piece of music or sound (strictly under 30 seconds) as mp3 or wav.
+You will be asked to upload to the course forum a short piece of music or sound (strictly under 30 seconds) as mp3 or wav.
 Alternatively you may play or sing something!
-Your email/upload should include 1 or 2 sentences why you chose this sound with some reference to the syllabus.
+Your upload should include 1 or 2 sentences why you chose this sound with some reference to the syllabus.
 We will introduce ourselves with these clips and explanations as an ice-breaker.
-Assessment: simple mark out of 10 for providing piece and discussion.
+Assessment: simple mark out of 10 for providing piece and discussion, part of the ongoing assessment.

 O dot Trushkevych at warwick dot ac dot uk